michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 0-reset_to_98.c

-1. Don't swap horses in crossing a stream mandatory
+#TASK 1.
+Don't swap horses in crossing a stream
+mandatory

 Write a function that swaps the values of two integers.